odinuv/web/en/apv/articles/programming/index.md

 Knowing how boolean operators work is essential for writing [conditional statements](/en/apv/articles/programming/#control-flow).

 ### Standard Library
-Part of each high-level language is a *function library* (*library* or *standard library*).
+A part of each high-level language is a *function library* (*library* or *standard library*).
-Library is a collection of generally usable functions and blocks which you can use in the source code of that language.
-The library provides even higher level functions than what the language itself has.
+A library is a collection of generally usable functions and blocks which you can use in the source code of that language.
+The library provides even higher level functions than thos ethe language itself has.
 E.g. it could be functions for ciphering, sending data over network, [user interface](https://en.wikipedia.org/wiki/User_interface) controls, etc.
 The problem is that each programming language has its own library, and each library